Excellent

 How does Perkins County Junior- Senior High School rank in NE?

-Perkins County Junior- Senior High School is ranked #77 out of 966 schools in NE.
+Perkins County Junior- Senior High School ranks #83 of 967 schools in NE.

 What is Perkins County Junior- Senior High School's MySchoolScout rating?

-Perkins County Junior- Senior High School has a composite rating of 8.4 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Perkins County Junior- Senior High School has a current MySchoolScout rating of 8.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Perkins County Junior- Senior High School?